Globally Optimal Hierarchical Reinforcement Learning for Linearly-Solvable Markov Decision Processes: Hierarchical LMDPs

 \begin{proof} By induction.
 The base case is given by terminal states $t_\ell\in\cT_i$, in which case $z_i^1(t_\ell)+\cdots+z_i^n(t_\ell) = z_i^\ell(t_\ell) = 1$.
 For $s\in\cS_i$, the Bellman equation for each base LMDP yields

-Since $\cR_i(s)=\cR(s)<0$ holds by assumption, and since $z_i^1(s')+\cdots+z_i^n(s')\leq 1$ holds for each $s'$ by hypothesis of induction, it follows that $z_i^1(s)+\cdots+z_i^n(s)\leq 1$. \end{proof} As a consequence, just like the matrix $RP$ in \eqref{eq:matrixz}, the matrix $G$ in \eqref{eq:exits} has spectral radius at most $1$, and hence the power iteration method is guaranteed to converge to the unique solution with largest eigenvalue $1$, corresponding to the optimal values of the exit states.
+Since $\cR_i(s)=\cR(s)<0$ holds by assumption, and since $z_i^1(s')+\cdots+z_i^n(s')\leq 1$ holds for each $s'$ by hypothesis of induction, it follows that $z_i^1(s)+\cdots+z_i^n(s)\leq 1$. \end{proof} As a consequence, just like the matrix $RP$ in \eqref{eq:matrixz}, the matrix $G$ in \eqref{eq:exits} has spectral radius at most $1$, and hence the power method is guaranteed to converge to the unique solution with largest eigenvalue $1$, corresponding to the optimal values of the exit states.

-The convergence rate of the power iteration method is $\lambda<1$, where $\lambda$ is the eigenvalue of $RP$ or $G$ with second largest value, i.e.~less than $1$.
-Assuming a similar convergence rate, the time complexity of the power iteration method depends on the matrix multiplication.
-Given an upper bound $B$ on the support of $P$ and a sparse representation, the matrix multiplication in~\eqref{eq:matrixz} has complexity $O(BS)$.
-In comparison, the matrix multiplication of the $O(CN)$ base LMDPs has complexity $O(BK)$, while the matrix multiplication in \eqref{eq:exits} has complexity $O(NE)$.
-Hence the hierarchical approach is competitive whenever $O(CNBK+NE)$ is smaller than $O(BS)$.
-In the $10\times 10$ room example, $CNBK+NE=500+1{,}805=2{,}305$, while $BS=10{,}000$.
+The convergence rate of the power method is exponential in $\gamma<1$, the eigenvalue of $RP$ or $G$ with second largest value and independent of the state space.
+The average running time scales linearly with the number of non-zero elements in $RP$ or $G$~\cite{TodorovNIPS2007}, which is drastically reduced compared to the non-hierarchical approach.
+More precisely, given an upper bound $B$ on the support of $\cP$ and a sparse representation, the matrix multiplication in~\eqref{eq:matrixz} has complexity $\mathcal{O}(BS)$.
+In comparison, the matrix multiplication of the $\mathcal{O}(CN)$ base LMDPs has complexity $\mathcal{O}(BK)$, while the matrix multiplication in \eqref{eq:exits} has complexity $\mathcal{O}(NE)$.
+Hence the hierarchical approach is competitive whenever $\mathcal{O}(CNBK+NE)$ is smaller than $\mathcal{O}(BS)$.
+In a $10\times 10$ room example, $CNBK+NE=500+1{,}805=2{,}305$, while $BS=10{,}000$.